artonge/aalto/README.md

 - **Function Approximation** - FA : Instead of a discrete value function, build a continuous value function using curve fitting.

 ## Implementation of algorithms
-See `CartPole` folder.
-It contains basics examples of the algorithms seen.
+- The [CartPole](https://github.com/artonge/aalto/tree/master/CartPole): folder contains basics examples only on the CartPole environment.

-## Solution to some exercises
+- The [Exercises](https://github.com/artonge/aalto/tree/master/Exercises): folder contains some solutions to the exercises found in this [repository](https://github.com/dennybritz/reinforcement-learning).
-This [repo](https://github.com/dennybritz/reinforcement-learning) contains some exercise on multiple algorithms.
-The `Èxercises` folder contains some solutions.
+- The [Sandbox](https://github.com/artonge/aalto/tree/master/Sandbox) folder contains attempts to solve some environments.

 ### Problems I encountered
 - Why some algorithms don't work on some environments ?